Back to Virginia

 What This Bill Does

-• Requires approval by a two-thirds majority of the State Board of Elections before accepting money or grants over $1,000 for election activities.
+• Requires a two-thirds majority vote of all members of the State Board of Elections or local governing body to approve money or grants over $1,000 given by private individuals or nongovernmental entities for election-related activities.

 Who It Names or Affects